oveleon/contao-advanced-form/README.md

 After installing the contao-advanced-form-bundle, you should run a contao install to add the new fields.

+The extension cannot be used or installed at the same time as [MP_Forms from Terminal24](https://github.com/terminal42/contao-mp_forms)

 ## How does contao advanced form work

 Once the installation is complete, you will be able to use a new field type called "Formpage" within Contao Forms that does act as a divider for created form fields (i.e.: radio button menu, textarea, etc.).

 The 'formpage' form-field acts as a page-switch and you will be redirected to it if the condition from previous submitted values is met.

 ## Initial setup